 You are done with strolling around romantic Paris, the City of Lights.
-Or perhaps, you are on your second or third visit to the city, and you would really want to explore beyond the Louvre, the Montmartre, and the Eiffel Tower.
+Or perhaps, you are on your second or third visit to the city, and you would really want to explore beyond the Louvre, the Montmartre, Paris left Bank and the Eiffel Tower.
 Well, the city is much like any other big metropolis around the world and has several faces to itself, something for the shoppers, something for the culture explorers, some for the foodies, and then some more for the romantic.
 What better than to explore the other, authentic side of Paris.
 Take a stroll or hop on to a Paris taxi like Beauvais taxi and see some of the wonderful places that can really be seductive.

 The alternate museums

 Perhaps you can name an interest and Paris will have a museum.
 The popular ones are of course the Louvre and Musee d’Orsay but then there are others themed around anthropology, natural history, perfumes, police, erotic art, and even fairground rides!
 For interesting presentations on science, do visit the Musee des Arts et Metiers.
 The metro station below is as exciting.
 Natural history buffs could visit the Museum National d’HistoireNaturelle that is located right next to the Botanical Gardens.
 Fragonard’s Musee du Parfum is a fragrantly sweet one.
 Until the point you visit it, you would never perhaps get to know that fragrances can be made not only out of flowers but leaves, herbs, and mosses too.

 Doesn’t sound appealing?
 Well, the Catacomb is an unusual tourist attraction, but a fascinating one at that.
 It is a fantastic maze of tunnel piled with skeletons or somewhat remains from skeletons, the bones.
 In the 1780s, when Parisians were running out of burial grounds, the skeletons of six million people were moved to this place.